 While everyone assumes it rains all the time in London, spoilers: it doesn’t!
 In fact, London has some great weather during certain seasons, especially late spring, summer, and early autumn.
 Similarly, everyone assumes London is all urban – but there are huge swaths of green space, thanks to wise city planners and the formerly extensive lands held by the Royal family.

 For these reasons, Londoners all know that on a sunny day, the perfect place to go is to one of the best London parks across the city.

 In this post, I’ll share my list of the best parks in London, from former Royal holdings to orderly squares and parks that stretch into the green English lands beyond the city.
 I highly recommend making a visit to one or two of these parks during your London itinerary, as they offer you a moment to slow down, breathe, and enjoy your bucket-list trip to one of the world’s greatest cities.

 Read on to see which 20+ green spaces make my list of the best London parks.

-Besides the unmatched Thames view, Battersea Park offers, this park is much more than just a pretty face.
-This green space has an art gallery (The Pump House), a family-run zoo, complete with lemurs, meerkats, and wallabies, Go Ape, and Battersea Dogs & Cats Home too.
+Besides the unmatched Thames view, that Battersea Park offers, this park is much more than just a pretty face.
+This green space has an art gallery (The Pump House), and a family-run zoo, complete with lemurs, meerkats, wallabies, Go Ape, and Battersea Dogs & Cats Home.
 Oh, and as if the previous spots aren’t enough, there’s a Buddhist Pagoda, too.

 I’m sure you can see why Battersea Park made it to our list of best parks in London.